modir/laminas-book/docs/forms.md

 The `sendMail()` method will return `true` if the E-mail message sent successfully; otherwise it will return `false` (line 33).

+!!! note
-> Configuring mail system for your web server is a rather complex task.
-It typically
-> requires installing sendmail and configuring the server's MX DNS record to use certain
-> mail server (either local mail server, e.g. [Postfix](http://www.postfix.org/),
-> or remote server, like Google Mail).
+    Configuring mail system for your web server is a rather complex task.
+It typically requires installing sendmail and configuring the server's MX DNS record to use certain mail server (either local mail server, e.g. [Postfix](http://www.postfix.org/), or remote server, like Google Mail).
-> Because of the complexity of the topic, it is not discussed in this book.
-You can find
-> additional information on configuring mail for your particular system online.
+    Because of the complexity of the topic, it is not discussed in this book.
+You can find additional information on configuring mail for your particular system online.

 Now, register the `MailSender` service in your `module.config.php` file as follows: